 Coping with chronic pain can be difficult because it is constant.
 Try visiting a pain management expert.
 He or she might be able provide advice or therapies that can help ease your pain.
 Also, take advantage of various remedies that could benefit you in addition to medicine.
 The more you do for your pain, the better.

 It's not easy to be optimistic when it takes two hours to get the pain under control so you can get out of bed.
 It's not easy lagging behind because every step you take is painful, but you go out because you're tired of being left out.
+Keep fighting.
+Create a toolbox of strategies to use when your pain interferes with your life.
+Be vocal and be your own advocate when seeing a medical professional.
+You deserve to life without debilitating pain.

 I regularly add more detailed strategies I use to combat living with pain.
 Managing pain is more than one page of advice.
 I hope my strategies for managing my pain will help you too.